Pressure at infinity and strong positive recurrence in negative curvature: Entropies for geodesic flows, by Felipe Riquelme

 \subsubsection{The Katok entropies}

 For completeness, let us recall the following definitions.
-Let $d$ be any metric on $T^1\widetilde{M}$, bi-Lipschitz equivalent to the Sasaki metric.
-Using abuse of notation, we will denote $d$ the corresponding induced metric on $T^1M$.
+Let $d$ be any metric on $T^1\tilde{M}$, bi-Lipschitz equivalent to the Sasaki metric.
+By an abuse of notation, we will denote by $d$ the corresponding induced metric on $T^1M$ and by $B_d(v, r)$ the corresponding metric ball centered at $v$ with radius $r>0$.

-Let $\tilde{v}\in T^1\widetilde M$ and $\epsilon,T>0$.
+Let $\tilde{v}\in T^1\tilde M$ and $\epsilon,T>0$.
 The \emph{dynamical ball} $B(\tilde{v}, \epsilon; T)$ on the universal cover is defined by

 As in~\cite[Rem 3.1]{ST19}, we consider on $T^1M$ the small dynamical ball $B_\Gamma(v,\varepsilon; T)=p_\Gamma(B(\tilde v,\varepsilon; T))$ and the big dynamical ball